 We manufacture our pumps and disposable cartridges at our manufacturing facility in San Diego, California.
 Infusion sets and pump accessories are manufactured by third-party suppliers.
 Cost of sales includes raw materials, labor costs, manufacturing overhead expenses, product training costs, reserves for expected warranty costs, and scrap and inventory obsolescence.
 Manufacturing overhead expenses are currently a significant portion of our per-unit costs but continue to decline as our production volumes grow.
 These manufacturing overhead expenses include expenses relating to quality assurance, manufacturing engineering, material procurement, inventory control, facilities, equipment, information technology and operations supervision and management.
-We anticipate that our cost of sales will continue to increase as our products continue to gain broader market acceptance.
+We anticipate that our cost of sales will continue to increase as our products continue to gain broader market acceptance and our product sales increase.

-We expect our overall gross margin, which for any given period is calculated as sales less cost of sales divided by sales, to improve over the long term, as our sales increase and we have more opportunities to spread our overhead costs over larger production volumes.
-We expect that we will be able to leverage our manufacturing cost structure among our three pump products that utilize the same core infrastructure.
-However, we do expect our overall gross margin to fluctuate in future quarterly periods as a result of numerous factors besides those associated with production volumes, such as the changing mix of products sold with different gross margins, the changing percentage of products sold to distributors versus directly to individual customers, varying levels of reimbursement among third-party payors, the timing and success of new product launches, warranty and training costs, and changes in our manufacturing processes, costs or output, changes in our manufacturing capacity or output as well as the impact of implementing additional automated manufacturing equipment and expanding our manufacturing facilities as we attempt to manufacture our products on a larger scale.
+We expect our overall gross margin percentage, which for any given period is calculated as sales less cost of sales divided by sales, to improve over the long term, as our sales increase and we have more opportunities to spread our overhead costs over larger production volumes.
+We expect that we will be able to leverage our manufacturing cost structure among our pump products that utilize the same core infrastructure.
+However, we do expect our overall gross margin to fluctuate in future quarterly periods as a result of numerous factors besides those associated with production volumes, such as the Technology Upgrade Program and its related financial and accounting impact, the changing mix of products sold with different gross margins, the changing percentage of products sold to distributors versus directly to individual customers, varying levels of reimbursement among third-party payors, the timing and success of new regulatory approvals and product launches, warranty and training costs, and changes in our manufacturing processes, costs or output, changes in our manufacturing capacity or output as well as the impact of implementing additional automated manufacturing equipment and expanding our manufacturing facilities as we attempt to manufacture our products on a larger scale.